syncom/r10edocker/README.md

   applications.
 We provide a utility [container_cp.sh](scripts/container_cp.sh) to extract a file from a container image, in case it helps you.
-- The resulting Docker container is minimum, in that it contains only the application(s), but does not include an OS shell, a package manager, etc.
+- The resulting Docker container is minimum, in that it contains only the application(s), but does not include an OS shell, a package manager, etc. Minimum containers minimizes attack surface.

 ## FAQs